jenkinsci/azure-keyvault-plugin/README.md

 #### SSH Username with private key and passphrase

-You should never directly set the passphrase as a tag in the Azure Key Vault.
-However, some SSH Private Keys require such a passphrase.
+Some SSH private keys will require a passphrase to function as a credential.
+Using the previous examples, it would make sense to provide a tag option for including the passphrase.
+However, you should obviously never directly set the passphrase as a tag in the Azure Key Vault.
 To resolve this issue, first create a passphrase secret within your Azure Key Vault (This can be a generic secret, no tags are necessary).

 ```bash
 az keyvault secret set \